Ability to Benefit

 Cost of Attendance

-Tuition and fees applicable to you, together with each individual school's estimate of other expenses related to college attendance.
+Tuition and costs applicable to you, together with each individual school's estimate of other expenses related to college attendance.
 Factors affecting your cost of attendance include whether or not you live with your parents and, if you are an independent student, whether or not you have dependent care expenses.

 Failure to repay a student loan according to the terms of your repayment agreement.